Tuition, Room & Board, Fees

 Sterling College students receive some form of financial aid.

 Curious about what your financial aid might look like at Sterling College?
 Use our Net Price Calculator to get an estimate of the amount of scholarships, grants, and financial aid you might qualify for.

 Health insurance coverage is required for all students.
-All students will automatically be enrolled in Sterling College health insurance.
-Yearly enrollment in the Sterling College health insurance policy is $2,124.
+All students will automatically be enrolled in Sterling College health insurance if they do not waive the insurance.
+Yearly enrollment in the Sterling College health insurance policy is approximately $2,025.
 Students wishing to waive this coverage must provide proof of other health insurance coverage to the Business Office.